triton-inference-server/model_analyzer/docs/config.md

 # Configuring Model Analyzer

-The Model Analyzer can be configured with a [YAML](https://yaml.org/) file or via the command line interface (CLI).
+Each subcommand in the Model Analyzer can be configured with a [YAML](https://yaml.org/) file or via the command line interface (CLI).
 Every flag supported by the CLI is supported in the configuration file, but some configurations are only supported using the config file.

 The placeholders below are used throughout the configuration: